 In some cases, a Financial Advisor may assert too much control over investment decisions.
 They often work alone and tend to go off and do their own thing.
 While this may not seem like a problem, especially when making decent returns, they may be serving their interests instead of yours.
 Your Financial Advisor should always take time to communicate changes to your strategy and investments with you, especially if there are new decisions that stretch the boundaries of the plan you’ve set.
 Including you in the decision-making process and getting your approval before making significant moves takes time and patience from a Financial Advisor.
 If your advisor is tough to reach or doesn’t take the time to explain the impact of investment decisions on your plan, you could end up in some poor investments or diverge from the financial goals you hope to accomplish.

-How to know if your Financial Advisor is right for you
+How to know if your financial advisor is right for you.

 Finding the right Financial Advisor is crucial to helping you achieve your financial goals.
 The wrong one can lead to poor investments and missed opportunities which can have devastating consequences on your financial growth.
 The critical takeaway for evaluating your Financial Advisor is finding someone who takes the time to communicate with you at a level that matches your needs and plan.
 A more straightforward plan may not require a high degree of communication, but as your plan grows in complexity and value, you will want to have a Financial Advisor that keeps you involved in the process.
 Ensure that your Financial Advisor has the traits listed above, and if they don’t, or show the red flags of a poor advisor, it’s time to consider finding one who can better meet your needs.
 Is your investment strategy keeping your retirement plans on track?
 Consider getting a complimentary consultation from a local Financial Advisor to determine if you need to revise your plan to better align with your goals.
+And, to ensure a productive discussion, come prepared with the right questions.